Why Parents and Students Should Care About Testing

 • Encourage children to focus and pace themselves without rushing.
 It’s important to take your time, and read each question carefully.

 • Remind children that if the test questions seem hard, that means they’re doing well.
-Just like the ACT college entrance exam, the RISE test is computer adaptive, which means it adapts to the examinee’s abilities by proposing harder questions when a student gets something correct, and easier questions when the student gives a wrong answer.
+The RISE test is computer adaptive, which means it adapts to the examinee’s abilities by proposing harder questions when a student gets something correct, and easier questions when the student gives a wrong answer.

 What do teachers say about year-end tests?
 Check out our video testimonials.